nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Sep 25 2026)
+### Joke of the day (Sat Sep 26 2026)
 <!-- joke -->
->I told him I can't open the jar, he said download and install Java
+>It is better to give than to receive.
+This is especially true of a Chuck Norris roundhouse kick.
 <!-- /joke -->

-*Last update: Fri, 25 Sep 2026 02:39:59 GMT*
+*Last update: Sat, 26 Sep 2026 02:42:45 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)